-[1] listed on the London Stock Exchange.
+\ Listed on the London Stock Exchange.

-The above borrowings are unsecured and are stated after the deduction of unamortised issue costs of £9m (2020: £8m).
-These costs together with the interest expense are allocated to the profit and loss account over the term of the borrowings.
+The above debt instruments are unsecured and are stated after the deduction of unamortised issue costs of £3m (2021: £4m).
+These costs together with the interest expense are allocated to the profit and loss account over the term of the debt.
 Interest is calculated using the effective interest rate method.

-Certain interest costs in respect of index-linked bonds are not payable until the principal amount of the bond is repaid and are included within the carrying value of the borrowings stated above.
-The amount included in the carrying value of the borrowings at 31 March 2021 is £179m (2020: £175m).
-The amount debited to the profit and loss account in relation to accretion during the year amounted to £4m (2020: £13m).
+Certain interest costs in respect of RPI-linked bonds are not payable until the principal amount of the bond is repaid and are included within the carrying value of the debt stated above.
+Certain interest costs in respect of CPI-linked swaps are not payable until the maturity of the swap.
+The amount in relation to the RPI-linked bonds included in the carrying value of the debt at 31 March 2022 is £162m (2021: £137m).
+The amount in relation to the CPI-linked swaps included in the carrying value of the debt at 31 March 2022 is £7m (2021: £nil).
+The amounts debited to the profit and loss account in relation to RPI-linked and CPI-linked accretion during the year amounted to £24 (2021: £4m) and £7m (2021: £nil) respectively.